bbtools-ps/alt-text-generator/README.md

-# Image Alt Tag Generator
+# Alt Text Generator

-This project is a React application that generates alt tags for images using AI.
+This project is a React application that generates alt text for images using AI.
 It integrates with LM Studio to process images and provide accessible alt text descriptions using Google's Gemma-3 model (specifically "gemma-3-4b-it-qat").

 ## Prerequisites